carpentries-lab/good-enough-practices/index.md

 > ## Prerequisites
 >
 > There are no specific prerequisites.
+Learners should be participating or intending to participate in scientific research that involves computing.
+A basic knowledge of a coding language will help with the episode on Code.
 {: .prereq}

 {% include links.md %}